Call it a gran fondo. Call it a gravel grinder. Call it a brevet. Call it a gravel ride. We call it WALLA WALLA GRIT. And it's going to be awesome.

 Registration: Please visit our registration page on BikeReg.

 Warning: This is a hard ride.
 All three courses have steep sections some might walk up without proper gearing.
 Courses are designed for experienced cyclists and are not for the faint of heart!

 We Provide: 3 clearly marked, stellar gravel courses.
 Seriously, you will be stunned it has taken us so long to share these roads with you.
 Well-stocked aid stations interspersed throughout.
-A unique, limited WALLA WALLA GRIT memento.
-Finish times for all participants will be posted in the traditional (it's-not-a-race-but-we-are-all-on-bikes-and-we-are-cyclists-so-it's-definitely-a-race) style.
-We will have a few SAG wagons out on course, and it is our intent to make sure everybody is well cared for.
+A unique, limited WALLA WALLA GRIT bandana (for fashion, first-aid, and keeping that neck outta the sun).
+Finish times for all participants will be posted in the traditional (it's-not-a-race-but-we-are-all-on-bikes-and-we-are-cyclists-so-it-might-be-a-race) style.
+We will have a few SAG wagons out on course, along with at least 1 roving Moto support, and it is our intent to make sure everybody is well cared for.
 With that said, you should come into this ride planning to be self-sufficient.
 Proper clothing, flat fixes, mechanicals, nutrition between aid stations; it's all on you or the benevolence of your fellow riders.